top of page

 What has the District done over the years to cut costs?

-To maintain fiscal responsibility, the district has made reductions in the number of school buildings to reflect the current and projected enrollment of students.
-Over the last several years dramatic cuts have been made to the educational opportunities available to students, including teachers.
-This has resulted in many educational programs and services (busing) being reduced to state minimum standards, as well as pay to participate fees being added to athletic programs.
+To address deficits in funding, dramatic cuts have been made over the last several years to the educational opportunities available to students, including the number of teachers and school staff.
+Cost cuts have resulted in many educational programs and services (busing) being reduced to state minimum standards, as well as pay-to-participate fees being added to athletic programs.
+All of this combined means we are saving millions of dollars compared to 2000.
+But we are out of ways to find new savings.

 How does the Springfield Schools tax rate compare to other districts?